Mihai Olos: Happening: "Against pollution" (Baia Mare, December 1979)

-Ceuşescu's re-election as president of the "socialist republic", and his picture holding the scepter being reproduced on the first page of the Artists Union's review Arta (3/1980), seemed to put an end to any hope for change.
+Ceaușescu's re-election as president of the "socialist republic", and his picture holding the scepter being reproduced on the first page of the Artists Union's review Arta (3/1980), seemed to put an end to any hope for change.
 The artist and his family, with the three children growing, had material difficulties and the artist himself had to look again for a job.
 This was when, being sure that the painting would be bought, he made the faux pas to paint the presidential couple in the context of his universal city putting in the dictator's hand his version of the scepter.
-Moreover, he had the bad inspiration to publish the painting's photo in a folklore almanac – Calendarul Maramureşului – he edited together with his friends Dumitru Iuga and Nicoară Timiș.
+Moreover, he had the bad inspiration to publish the painting's photo in a folklore almanac – Calendarul Maramureșului – he edited together with his friends Dumitru Iuga and Nicoară Timiș.
 Though viewed by some of the artist's nowadays critics as a concession to the regime, the consequences had been actually the reverse than expected.
 Another faux pas viewed in retrospect, was his relationship with poet Adrian Păunescu and the artist's acceptance to sing in one of the Flacăra shows organized by the poet.
 In 1982 he was awarded the Flacăra prize by the magazine patronized by the poet who, as seen after the change in 1989, was brandished as one of the dictator's main flatterers.

 With his travels abroad Mihai Olos was under the securitate's surveillance since his travel to Italy.Olos' art intervention journey with the scepter statue must have been also watched and commented upon in the informers' reports.
 The relationship between the artist's journey and the painting in which the artist had dared to put his own statue in the president's hand could have been interpreted both ways: either as a flattery or as an insolence.
 It was a period when many intellectuals had become informers and consequently the younger generation agents were chosen and trained so as to understand the language of the artists they were watching.
 Some of these were first served in bookshops with books and albums common people had few chances to lay hands on.
 So one can expect that some of these had the pretense to be literary and art critics as well.
 And what a chance for them to discover subtleties and suggest interpretations they considered valid.
 In their case there was also the feeling of the power to aid or destroy an artist's career which must have played an important part in their reports, sometimes as a compensation of their own frustration to play a part behind the stages.
 And one may suppose that Mihai Olos' lack of discretion in showing off with his successes must have offended their feelings on many occasions.